 To care for the wire:

-- Keep it clean and protected by wearing a sock and your orthopedic boot.
+- Keep it clean and protected by wearing a sock and your orthopedic shoe.

 - Once you can shower and get your foot wet, dry the wire well afterward.

-For pain, you can you can buy these pain medicines without a prescription:
+For pain, you can buy these pain medicines without a prescription: